 Peter answered before she could finish: “A sci-fi monster who could turn invisible.
 Sorry—should’ve remembered you weren’t from around here.
-You’ve gotten so good with our lingo and dialect that it’s hard to remember, sometimes.”
+You’ve gotten so good with our lingo and dialect that it’s easy to forget.”

-“Thanks.”
-Kora flashed him a smile.
+“Thanks,” Kora said.
 “This Predator, though…” A faint smile played across her lips.
-“He sounds badass.”
+“He sounds pretty cool.”

 Kora and Eun both nodded.

-“Never thought I’d actually look forward to it.”
+“Never thought I’d ever look forward to it.”

 A valet walked up, but Peter waved him away.
 “Nah, son.”
 He threw the sharply dressed man a disdainful look.
 “You ain’t laying hands on the muh’fucking Bite Mobile.”

 “Bitefighter!”
-Peter looked over his shoulder, toward the car.
+Peter looked over his shoulder, right at the car.
 “Vamoose!”

 “Is that a self-driving car?
 Didn’t know it could find its own parking…”